Making the Most of a Father-Son RV Trip

 Q: What was the car-seat and sleeping set up for your son?

 Carlos: The height and weight of your toddler will determine which direction they need to face in their car seat.
-If you have a forward facing seat, be sure to ask if there is a seat-anker on the floor to attach the car seat for safety.
+If you have a forward facing seat, be sure to ask if there is a seat-anchor on the floor to attach the car seat for safety.

 Q: Would you do this trip again and if so, what would you do differently?